NL Common Ground

 The sticker logo can be used

 in internal (NL Branding) communications in the following ways.
-Always ensure to include the NL logo in the same layout:
+Always ensure to include the NL Branding logo in the same layout:

 1. Basic